pliphd/Actigraphy/README.md

 ## New in Ver.
 3.0.1017

-- New function featuring the convertion of raw 3-dimensional accelerometer data to activity counts.
+- New function featuring the conversion of raw 3-dimensional accelerometer data to activity counts.
 - Consolidated approach for nocturnal and daytime sleep detection.

 # Repo Contents